DarkEnergyScienceCollaboration/2pt_validation/doc/Cookbook.md

 **Warning:** as of Jan 31st 2018 some of these dependencies have been significantly updated.
 Please make sure to:
 - Pull and compile the latest version of CoLoRe (master branch).
 - Pull and install the latest version of NaMaster (master branch).
+- Pull and install the latest version of sacc (master branch).
 - Pull and install the latest version of fastcat (master branch).
 - Pull and install the latest version of CCL (**external_pk** branch.
 This is the one needed to compute lognormal predictions).